neeraja1504/mathgpt/README.md

-# MathGPT Take home assignment: Agentic Tutoring Flow Design
+# MathGPT Take-home Assignment: Agentic Tutoring Flow Design

 ## Executive Summary

 Designed an agent-based personalized tutoring system that adapts dynamically to each student's learning needs.
 It uses a Receptionist Agent to identify the student’s intent, a Subject Planner Agent to craft individualized learning plans using prior progress, preference of student and knowledge graphs, and a Negotiation Loop that adapts these plans based on feedback.
 This modular architecture supports adaptive learning flows while maintaining pedagogical integrity.
-The following is inspired from [this paper](https://arxiv.org/abs/2410.10650)
+The following is inspired from [this paper](https://arxiv.org/abs/2410.10650).

 ---